 It may have been hot and muggy that week in the city, I may have had some doubts before making my decision, but I now felt light as air, giddy from the all-encompassing sense of freedom that came from drawing a line in the sand and declaring my own independence.
 It felt like I’d been released from a prison sentence.

 Yes, I went through some turbulent times in the beginning.
 Naively, I started my own business not knowing how to market or get clients.
 I didn’t realize that doing marketing and sales in corporate is soooooo completely different from selling yourself, and that you actually need to follow a proven system.
-And yes, I felt lost, without a plan, and I had to figure out my own Client Attraction System without anyone’s help.
+And yes, I felt lost, without a plan, and I had to figure out my own The Leveraged Business System without anyone’s help.
 Yes, I went about it through blood, sweat and tears.
-Sadly, The Client Attraction Business School™ didn’t exist back then…
+Sadly, The Leveraged Business Business School™ didn’t exist back then…

 But through hell and high water, alone and clueless, I made it.
 Yes, the gamble and the sleepless nights paid off after all.
 And you know what?